WillOram/AzureAD-incident-response/README.md

 # Azure AD Incident Response

 Rough notes for understanding the difficult-to-detect techniques used by the Solarwinds actor used to gain long-term access to Microsoft cloud services.
-Also a Azure AD reconnasonce tool that uses Public APIs to help detect Azure AD tenants with modified federation settings.
+Also [an Azure AD reconnasonce tool](https://github.com/WillOram/AzureAD-incident-response/blob/main/azureadrecon.py) that uses Public APIs to help detect Azure AD tenants with modified federation settings.

 Four techniques: